Skip to content

 claudex profile list

-List all configured profiles with their status.
+List all configured profiles with their status, provider type, and model.

 Terminal window